tidev/appc-tasks/README.md

 task.run();
 ```

 In the above example, adding of input files is masked behind setting a property for a cleaner API.
-You can also pass `inputFiles` directly  via the constructor options if you know your set of input files beforehand, or manually call the `addInputFile` and `addInputDirectory` methods.
+You can also pass `inputFiles` directly via a the constructor option of the same name if you know your set of input files beforehand, or manually call the `addInputFile` and `addInputDirectory` methods.

 Similar to the input files, you can also define output files and directories.
 Do so by calling `registerOutputPath`, which will register the path so the task knows where to search for generated output files.
 The `BaseFileTask.afterTaskAction` implementation will recursively scan your registered output paths and add all found files to the `outputFiles` property after the task finished its `runTaskAction`.

-> ⚠️ Do not call `addOutputFile` or `addOutputDirectory` yourself, the `afterTaskAction` will do this for your using the registered output paths.
+> ⚠️ Do not call `addOutputFile` or `addOutputDirectory` yourself, the `afterTaskAction` will do this for you using the registered output paths.

-> ✅ Handle the setting of inout and output files or directories behind a property setter for a clean API in your task.
+> ✅ Handle the adding of input files and registration of output paths behind a property setters for a clean API in your task.
+This also allows you to easily access the paths using fitting property names.

 ### Incremental file tasks

 The `IncrementalFileTask` further extends the `BaseFileTask` with the ability to run full and incremental task actions, depending on wether input or output files changed.
-There are a few slight changes when creating a custom incremental task.
+There are a few slight changes in the implementation when creating a custom incremental task.

 ```javascript
 import { IncrementalFileTask } from 'appc-tasks';